sketchplugins/plugin-directory/README.md

 - [Select Parent Artboards](https://github.com/nefaurk/select-parent-artboards), by Nefaur Khandker: A Sketch plugin that selects the parent artboards of the current selection
 - [Use Icon Fonts in Sketch](https://github.com/keremciu/sketch-iconfont), by Kerem Sevencan: Use icon fonts in sketch
 - [Sketch Arrange Artboards](https://github.com/kenmoore/sketch-arrange-artboards), by Ken Moore: Layout all artboards in a grid with user-specified number of rows
-- [Launchpad](https://launchpad.animaapp.com), by Anima Team: Turn your Sketch design into a live website.
+- [Launchpad](https://launchpad.animaapp.com), by Anima Team: Turn your Sketch design into a live HTML website.
 - [CanvasFlip](https://canvasflip.com/), by CanvasFlip: Sync and generate specs from sketch artboards to CanvasFlip.
 - [Shared Text Styles](https://github.com/nilshoenson/shared-text-styles), by Nils Hoenson: Easily import and export your Text Styles in Sketch.
 - [Day Player](https://github.com/tylergaw/day-player), by Tyler Gaw: A collection of Sketch Plugins for creating placeholder images.